 Wellness procedures — breast exams, cancer screenings — are usually not subject to the HSA-compatible plan’s deductible.
 Those office visits are covered before the deductible, and often, they’re free.
 Of course, many traditional insurance plans have that same benefit.

-The cons of opening an HSA — there are a few
+Cons of opening an HSA

 Cost of office visits and prescriptions

-I compared my traditional Blue Shield plan with their HSA-compatible plan.
+I compared my traditional Blue Shield plan with their HSA-compatible plan, an HDHP.
 With the HSA, I’d be responsible for paying the full amount of doctors’ visits and prescriptions — until I met the deductible.
 But the deductible is $6,000 — I’m probably not going to reach that.
 If I have a couple of non-preventive office visits and prescription expenses a year, the HSA plan would end up costing me several hundred bucks.

 Compared to my traditional plan, which requires that I pay $35/visit and $10/prescription (before the deductible), I could actually be spending more for the HSA plan — even considering the tax savings.
 I suppose it depends on what health issues arise and how much I’m willing to contribute.